GluuFederation/docs-oxd-prod/3.1.2/sources/plugin/opencart/index.md

 - You have three options for new user registrations:

-   - Automatically register any user with an account in the OpenID Provider: By setting registration to automatic, any user with an account in the OP will be able to dyanmically register for an account on your OpenCart site;
+   - Automatically register any user with an account in the OpenID Provider: By setting registration to automatic, any user with an account in the OP will be able to dynamically register for an account on your OpenCart site;

    - Only register and allow ongoing access to users with one or more of the following roles in the OP:
 Using this option you can limit registration to users that have a specified role in the OP,